kicaj29/aws/AccountMgmtBillingAndSupport/readme.md

   * Provides architectural guidance contextual to your specific use-cases
 * Unlimited cases / unlimited contacts
 * Access to Infrastructure Event Management for additional fee.
+  * **AWS Infrastructure Event Management is a short-term engagement with AWS Support**.
+AWS Infrastructure Event Management partners with your technical and project resources to gain a deep understanding of your use case and provide architectural and scaling guidance for an event.
+Common use-case examples for AWS Event Management include advertising launches, new product launches, and infrastructure migrations to AWS.
 * Access to AWS Health API - you can use the API operations to get information about events that might affect your AWS services and resources
 * Access to guidance, configuration, and troubleshooting of AWS interoperability with third-party software
 * You get programmatic access (API Access) to AWS Support Center features to create, manage, and close your support cases.